libp2p/docs/content/concepts/secure-comm/tls.md

 TLS 1.3 is identified during protocol negotiation with the following protocol
 ID: `/tls/1.0.0`.

-In libp2p, peer authentication works by encoding the public key into the TLS certificate.
+Peer authentication works by encoding the public key into the TLS certificate.
 We designed the system to authenticate key types usually not supported by TLS stacks, such as sepc256k1 (a key type that can be used for libp2p keys).